29 November 2016 – Beaufort National Cemetery

 Thank You Robin!

-Those words were among the final ones offered by the late LTG William P. Yarborough, USA Ret., before he passed away in December 2005… They were repeated again this 1st Day of March 2008 when Robin L. Moore, Jr. was remembered and honored by family, friends and most of all his US Army Special Forces “family”.
+Those words were among the final ones offered by the late LTG William P. Yarborough, USA Ret., before he passed away in December 2005… They were repeated again this 1st Day of March 2008 when Robert Lowell Moore, Jr. (Robin Moore) was remembered and honored by family, friends and most of all his US Army Special Forces “family”.

 ‘Green Berets’ Author Moore Dies at 82